Kitchen Extension Design & Planning for Beginners – Here’s Where to Start

 “Structural complexity, the types of foundations required, any existing services and whether you’re building over a public sewer will also impact on your total budget,” says Tamsin.
 But perhaps the biggest variable will be the specification: high-quality bespoke kitchens or top-of-the-range glazed doors don’t come cheap, but they will add real wow factor to your finished project.

+One of the benefits of having an open-plan kitchen-diner is that you are not sacrificing natural light by having smaller enclosed rooms.
 In most cases, rear extensions will include some sort of full-height glazing – be it bifolds, French doors or sliding units – which provide easy access to the garden and create an even flow of light.

 Rooflights or lanterns set within a flat roof construction can be used to drench the zone in sunshine, allowing brightness to filter through to the rest of the property.
 Glass roofs on side returns will have similar effect.

-Ambient & task lighting
+Getting ambient & task lighting right

 In addition to natural light, an artificial lighting scheme should be planned from the outset.
 You’ll need a mix of general ceiling lamps to illuminate the entire zone and task lighting for specific jobs, such as preparing food or working on a laptop.